MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 >Support for immersive Windows Mixed Reality headsets on desktop PCs is not currently supported with the NuGet package below.
 Stay tuned for further updates on desktop support.

 ## Getting the QR package
-You can download a NuGet package for QR code detection [here](https://github.com/dorreneb/mixed-reality/releases).
+You can download a NuGet package for QR code detection [here](https://nuget.org/Packages/Microsoft.MixedReality.QR).

-Future versions of this package will be available through the public NuGet package repository.

 ## Detecting QR codes